 Female Reproductive System

 The reproductive organ of the female rabbit is considered a little primitive.
-Indeed, the split two-horned system is only observed in monotreme egg lying mammals and in lagomorphs (pika, hare and rabbit).
+Indeed, the split two-horned system is only observed in monotreme egg-laying mammals and in lagomorphs (pika, hare, and rabbit).

-The organ is held in place by a broad ligament that is anchored at 4 points under the vertebral column.
+The organ is held by a broad ligament connected at 4 points under the vertebral column.

-Sex differentiation occurs during the embryonic phase, on the 16th day post fertilization.
+The embryonic phase begins on the 16th-day post-fertilization.
 The ovaries grow from an aggregate of cells that is lying near the original testes.
 The development of the ovaries is accompanied by the degeneration of the testes.

-The development of the ovules (female reproductive cell) starts around the 21st day and continues till birth, around the 30th day.
+The development of the female reproductive cells (ovules) starts around the 21st day and continues until birth, around the 30th day.
 The first ova and follicles start to develop only 13 days after birth.

 The reproductive organ of the female rabbit is duplex: the uterus is formed by two independent horns, split over their whole length.
-Each horn possess its own cervix.
+Each horn possesses its own cervix.

 The ovaries, ellipsoid bodies that have a maximal length of 1-1.5 cm, are located at the end of the uterus, right under the kidneys.
-They are hidden by the mesometrium (portion of the broad ligament that separates and encloses the uterus) and fat.
+They are hidden by the mesometrium (a portion of the broad ligament that separates and encloses the uterus) and fat.

 The vagina does not present any particularities.
 This part of the reproductive tract is large, with the urethra joining halfway, at the level of the vaginal vestibule.

 Female rabbits do not have an estrus (heat) cycle with regular periods of heat (estrus), as do other small animals like dogs or cats.
-In fact, adult female rabbits, (does) are considered to be more or less always in estrus and are induced ovulators, (or 'reflex ovulators'), which means that intercourse stimulates ovulation.
-Then after about 40 seconds of mating , the egg is emitted for fertilisation.
+In fact, adult female rabbits, (does) are considered to be more or less always in estrus and are induced ovulators, (or “reflex ovulators”), which means that intercourse stimulates ovulation.
+Then after about 40 seconds of mating, the egg is emitted for fertilization.

 A certain cycle does nevertheless exist.
-The presence of the oestrogen hormone will influence the size and the colour of the vulva.
+The presence of the estrogen hormone will influence the size and the color of the vulva.

-Most female rabbits are receptive to a male and prone to mate when their vulva is coloured reddish/purple, and will refuse to mate when their vulva is pale and small.
+Most female rabbits are receptive to a male and prone to mate when their vulva is colored reddish/purple and will refuse to mate when their vulva is pale and small.